-The kiss wasn’t romantic, and it wasn’t what I’d thought or hoped it would be.
+The kiss wasn’t romantic, and it wasn’t what I’d hoped it would be.
 He tasted like cigarettes and hunger and revenge.
 It was the type of kiss that feels like being smothered.
 And I was.
-I struggled to drag in a breath, though my mind was silent.
+I struggled to draw in a breath, though my mind was silent.
 There were no fireworks, no butterflies, no internal music floating through my chest.
 I couldn’t think and I couldn’t breathe.
 Like drowning.

 So we sat there in those cold plastic chairs, the three of us.
 Him, me, and the silence between us.
-And though there were no kisses to smother me with, no acknowledgement of even my presence, I was drowning.
+And though there were no kisses to smother me with, no acknowledgment of even my presence, I was drowning.

-“I … should go…” he murmured.
+“I … should go,” he murmured.

-I cleared my throat after a while, anxiously tugging at a blonde strand of my hair, like I always did when I was uncomfortable.
-“Yeah,” I said.
-“You should go.”
+I cleared my throat after a while and anxiously tugged at my blonde strand of hair, like I always did when I was uncomfortable.

 Honestly, I didn’t love him.
 I didn’t even really like him.
 And at that moment I didn’t love or even like myself much either.
-But as I stood there and watched him leave with that stupid cigarette tucked behind his ear and his stupid untied shoes, noticing how my lips were swollen and tender, I felt the crushing weight of disappointment settle into my chest, and my breath felt as though it had run out.
+But as I watched him leave with that stupid cigarette tucked behind his ear and his stupid untied shoes, noticing how my lips were swollen and tender, I felt the crushing weight of disappointment settle into my chest, and my breath felt as though it had run out.
 I was struggling to gulp just a mouthful of oxygen and failing as I sank deeper and deeper into a place I didn’t know existed.
 Like drowning.

 This piece has been published in Teen Ink’s monthly print magazine.